 5 sets x 5 reps x weight (87.5% 1RM): 5 x 5 x 175 = 4,375

 3 sets x 10 reps x weight (80% 1RM): 3 x 10 x 150 = 4,500

 4 sets x 8 reps x weight (80% 1RM): 4 x 8 x 160 =.
 5,120

 10 sets x 10 reps x weight (75% 1RM): 10 x 10 x 150 = 15,000

-Note The 5 x 5 workout stacks up volume-wise with the beginner workouts.
+Note: If you don’t have a workout partner, use a 1RM calculator to determine your one-repetition maximum weight lifted.
+The 5 x 5 workout stacks up volume-wise with the beginner workouts.
 An advanced trainee could use this workout for a change-up.
 Also, it could give the body some rest from German Volume Training.
-The Weight equals 200 times the %1RM.
 The percentages are averages that some people may outperform or underperform.